jedwards137/oddsTicker/README.md

 Odds Ticker is a single page application designed to show betting odds and scores in an easy to read format.

-## Architecture

-The project is built using a MERN stack (MongoDb, Express, React, Node);

-To elaborate, React presents the frontend views to the user; the Node server backend uses Express as its api structure and stores data in MongoDb.

 ## Sports Data

 All sports data (odds/scores/metadata) that is stored and presented to the user is fetched from 'the odds-api' (https://the-odds-api.com/).
 This service provides sports betting data from bookmakers around the world.